sparks-baird/mat_discover/README.md

 ```

 ## Installation
+I recommend that you run `mat_discover` in a separate conda environment.
 You can install via pip or from source. `conda install` coming soon.
 ### Pip
 You need to update pip, install the appropriate version of PyTorch, and then install `mat_discover`.
 #### Update pip